-The John D. and Catherine T. MacArthur Foundation initially awarded a grant to the Child Welfare League of America in 2000 to support and advance the education of public and private youth-serving organizations about the connections between maltreatment and delinquency and the need for an integrated approach to program development and service delivery.
-In July 2010, the fieldwork continued as the MacArthur Foundation grant funds were shifted to the Robert F.
+The John D. and Catherine T. MacArthur Foundation initially awarded a grant to the Child Welfare League of America (CWLA) in 2000 to support and advance the education of public and private youth-serving organizations about the connections between maltreatment and delinquency, and the need for an integrated approach to program development and service delivery.
+This grant provided the opportunity for John A. Tuell, serving as CWLA's Juvenile Justice Division Director at the time, to create a collaborative practice approach to achieving systemic reform on behalf of youth experiencing involvement in both the child welfare and juvenile justice systems.